 The temple is restricted to the Hindus.
 Though non-Hindus are not allowed to enter the main shrine, they can walk around the sanctum.
 Hindus enter here to pay homage to their ancestors.
-People belief that the water in the pond of the temple is holy, and a dip in it will wash away one’s sins.
+People believe that the water in the pond of the temple is holy, and a dip in it will wash away one’s sins.
 The temple is built in South Indian architectural style, and it is located 3 km from Varkala railway station.